perladvent/perldotcom/content/article/_pub_2012_05_perlunicook-unicode-column-width-for-printing.md

 returns the number of columns the string will occupy.
 Use this to determine the display width of a Unicode string.

-To show that normalization makes no diï¬erence to the number of columns of a string, we print out both forms:
+To show that normalization makes no diﬀerence to the number of columns of a string, we print out both forms:

      # cpan -i Unicode::GCString
      use Unicode::GCString;
      use Unicode::Normalize;

-     my @words = qw/crÃ¨me brÃ»lÃ©e/;
+     my @words = qw/crème brûlée/;
      @words    = map { NFC($_), NFD($_) } @words;

      for my $str (@words) {